Loo-Chi Hu: Biography

-In Christchurch, Huloo offered t'ai chi instruction for free, saying that inability to pay was not a reason to deprive someone of the benefits of t'ai chi.
+In Christchurch, Huloo offered tai chi instruction for free, saying that inability to pay was not a reason to deprive someone of the benefits of tai chi.
 Huloo led daily 6 am classes, variously over the years at Phillipstown School or Hagley Park or in a shed next to his house.
 Some of Huloo's students went on to found the New Zealand National Tai Chi Association in 1988.
-For his charitable efforts at promoting t'ai chi Huloo was awarded the Queen's Service Medal for community service in the 2002 New Year Honours.
-In 2003 he released an instructional DVD of his 84-form Yang-style t'ai chi.
+For his charitable efforts at promoting tai chi Huloo was awarded the Queen's Service Medal for community service in the 2002 New Year Honours.
+In 2003 he released an instructional DVD of his 84-form Yang-style tai chi.

 In 2008 a documentary of Huloo was made called simply Huloo.

 Personal life

 Hu died in Christchurch in 2013.